Machine concepts and getting helpEstimated reading time: 4 minutes

 docker-machine be as stable as possible, we added a monitoring of

 OS, ARCH, the path to your current shell and, the history of the last command as

 you could see it with a

 --debug option.
 This data is sent to help us pinpoint

 recurring issues with

-docker-machine and will only be transmitted in the case
+docker-machine and is only transmitted in the case

 of a crash of

-If you wish to opt out of error reporting, you can create a
+To opt out of error reporting, create a

 file in your